Want to see how Kapolei compares to other top cities in Hawaii? Explore all city regulations in Hawaii. →

 Hawaii Department of Taxation (for tax licenses):

-Geographic Limitations: The majority of properties in Kapolei are NOT eligible for short-term rental operations.
-Most eligible properties are located in designated resort areas like Ko Olina, which has very limited short-term rental opportunities outside of specific resort developments.
+Geographic Limitations: The overwhelming majority of properties in Kapolei are NOT eligible for short-term rental operations.
+Most eligible properties are located in the Ko Olina resort area, with very limited opportunities outside this specific development.

-Market Reality: Only the Beach Villas at Ko Olina in the Kapolei area offer true short-term rentals (less than 30 days).
-Other properties in Ko Olina have a 30-day minimum rental requirement.
+Market Reality: In the Kapolei/Ko Olina area, only the Beach Villas at Ko Olina offer true short-term rental opportunities (less than 30-day minimum stays).
+Other properties in Ko Olina and Kapolei have a 30-day minimum rental requirement, classifying them as long-term rather than short-term rentals.

-Future Outlook: Hawaii continues to tighten STR regulations to address housing affordability concerns.
+Regulatory Risk: Hawaii continues to tighten STR regulations.
 Senate Bill 2919, signed in 2024, gives counties additional power to phase out STRs in residential and agricultural zones.
-Investors should stay informed about potential regulatory changes that could affect their operations.
+The trend is toward greater restriction, not liberalization.

 Kapolei, located on the island of Oahu in Hawaii, is an emerging urban center known as Oahu's "Second City."
 With a population estimated at around 22,000 people, Kapolei is situated approximately 17 miles west of Honolulu, the state's capital and largest city.
 This proximity to Honolulu makes Kapolei a choice destination for those seeking a more relaxed atmosphere while still being within a reasonable distance to the amenities and attractions of a major metropolitan area.